CarlKenner/ppsspp/README.md

 ================================================================

 Virtual Reality support by Carl Kenner
+Also Dolphin VR code from Cegli, Penkamaster, and Feilin

 PPSSPP Created by Henrik Rydgård
+Also uses some code from Dolphin

 Additional code by many contributors, see the Credits screen